Just three typical, average kids.Beetleborgs

 - Inverted with Back Blast!, causing the Beetleborgs to revert to their kid-appeal selves.

-- Subverted with Bug out! in spite of transforming into actual-sized beetles, also inverted with Bug back!
+- Bug out! transforms them into actual-sized beetles, also inverted with Bug back!

 - Cain and Abel: The Fortunes brothers, Art and Les.